 San Jose Beach Carabao

-Tagaytay Viewpoint is the best place on Carabao Island Philippines to watch the sunset and not to be missed during your adventures around the island.
-Tagaytay Viewpoint is one of the most well-known locations on the island so I am sure it’s already on your list of things to do in Carabao island.
+Tagaytay Viewpoint is the best place on Carabao Island to watch the sunset and not to be missed during your adventures around the island.
+Tagaytay Viewpoint is one of the most well-known locations on the island so I am sure it’s already on your list of things to do in Carabao Island.

 To reach the Tagaytay Viewpoint you’ll get to enjoy a scenic ride through the local villages and up to the highest point of Carabao Island.